 The endowment enables the animation program to bring master artists and working professionals with wide-ranging expertise to work with UCLA TFT students, some of whom would not normally be available in the animation curriculum.

-“Matt Groening is recognized globally as a preeminent and pioneering animator, storyteller, cartoonist, writer and producer.
-His groundbreaking animated series have truly changed the landscape of television and have become a gold standard for animation and great storytelling throughout the entertainment industry," said Dean Schwartz.
+“Matt Groening is recognized globally as a preeminent and pioneering animator, storyteller, cartoonist, writer and producer, said former Dean Teri Schwartz at the time of the bestowal.
+"His groundbreaking animated series have changed the landscape of television and have become a gold standard for animation and great storytelling throughout the entertainment industry.

-“We are so inspired by Matt’s vision, and truly honored by his remarkable generosity and support of our Animation Program.
-Our TFT animation program is known for its exceptional and diverse talent from across the globe who create outstanding, award-winning innovative works year in and year out," Dean Schwartz continues.
-"With this amazing gift, Matt has given our students enormous support and ensured that we will be able to take our program to even greater levels of excellence.
-Our animation students will benefit greatly from this endowment and it will reinforce TFT’s continuing position as a premier professional school of entertainment and performing arts.
-Thank you Matt Groening.”
+“We are so inspired by Matt’s vision, and truly honored by his remarkable generosity and support of our Animation Program,” she continued.
+“Our UCLA TFT animation program is known for its exceptional and diverse talent from across the globe who create outstanding, award-winning innovative works year in and year out.
+With this amazing gift, Matt has given our students enormous support and ensured that we will be able to take our program to even greater levels of excellence.
+Our animation students will benefit greatly from this endowment and it will reinforce UCLA TFT’s continuing position as a premier professional school of entertainment and performing arts.
+Thank you, Matt Groening.”

 The 30-year series reign of The Simpsons makes it the longest-running television comedy of all time.
 Groening’s creative talents have resulted in his receiving 34 Emmy nominations, 17 Emmy wins, the 2002 National Cartoonist Society Reuben Award and a 2004 British Comedy Award.